 Part 1 in a series examining the role of women in different phases of Church history.
 See also Part 2 – Women in Medieval Christianity, Part 3 – Women in the Reformation Era, and Part 4 -Women in the American Colonies.

-Yet, failing to recognize the essential role of women in Church history is, in my opinion, to wrongly conclude that we should interpret our own story through the broken lens of “he shall rule over her” (Gen. 3:16) in place of humanity’s original commission for partnership (Gen. 2:18).
-Like the post-Fall curses of death and toil, the curse of unequal partnership is certainly worth fighting as Christianity seeks to understand the leadership behind our historical identity.
+Yet, failing to recognize the essential role of women in church history is to wrongly conclude that we should interpret our own story through the broken lens of “he shall rule over her” (Gen. 3:16) in place of humanity’s original commission for partnership (Gen. 2:18).
+Like the post-fall curses of death and toil, the curse of unequal partnership is certainly worth fighting as Christianity seeks to understand the leadership behind our historical identity.

-In this series I examine the role of women in different phases of Church history in order to offer a truer picture of Christianity which will benefit women and men alike.
+In this series, the role of women in different phases of church history will be examined in order to offer a truer picture of Christianity which will benefit women and men alike.

 In each installment I briefly highlight the gender-relevant context of a section of Church history before overviewing important female figures, primarily citing two works, Her Story(HS) and Discovering Biblical Equality (DBE) for reference.
 My hope is to offer readers a more complete picture of Christian history by focusing on the women who are too often footnoted and forgotten.

-As the Church acquired legal status in Roman society, it became increasingly subject to the patriarchal ideology of the dominate culture.
+As the Church acquired legal status in Roman society, it became increasingly subject to the patriarchal ideology of the dominant culture.

 No longer commonly recognized as partners (Romans 16; Phil 4:2) apostles, (Romans 16:7) and prophets (Acts 21:9; Rev. 2:20), women were often forced to look for other roles to fulfill.
 As Barbara MachHaffie notes, “historians generally agree that women had a decisive part in the creation of the church and played a more prominent role in the first generation of Christianity than they did in later centuries” (HS.
 4).